 Food

-A drool rash may appear around your baby’s mouth if smeared food is left on his face for too long.
+A drool rash may develop around your baby’s mouth if food residue is left on their face for too long.

 How Can the Drool Rash in Babies be Prevented?

-• Change your baby’s clothes as soon as it gets wet with drool.
-Never allow it to remain damp as this can lead to your baby developing a drool rash.
+- Change your baby’s clothes as soon as they get wet with drool.
+Never allow it to remain damp, as this can lead to your baby developing a drool rash.

-When the baby drools on the bed and rubs its face in the same, the drool rash can get worse.
-To help soak the moisture, place a gentle, soft, and absorbent washcloth or a towel under the bedsheet.
-A bib on the baby during the day can also help to keep the baby’s chest from drooling.
-Being attentive to your baby’s drool can mainly help to prevent the baby’s drool rash, and also infections caused to the baby from it.
+When a baby drools on the bed and rubs their face in the same spot, it can worsen drool rash.
+To help absorb the moisture, place a gentle, soft, and absorbent washcloth or towel underneath the bedsheet.
+Additionally, using a bib on the baby during the day can help keep their chest dry.
+Being attentive to your baby’s drooling is important for preventing drool rash and the potential infections that can result from it.

 8 Home Remedies to Treat Drool Rash in Babies